Understanding Current Renter Behavior to Bring in Apartment Leads

 2. Make your multifamily website information easily available

 Typically when renters visit a multifamily website, it has met their criteria for location.
 And at this point, they are looking for specifics.
-Residents need to find their information fast and easy or they will lose interest.
+Residents need to find their information fast and easily or they will lose interest.
 In fact, more than half of your prospective residents will abandon your multifamily website if the page does not load within 10 seconds or if they cannot find what they are looking for.

 If the apartment does not have an automated system for pricing and floorplans, residents will wonder how archaic the rest of their systems may be.
 If I live there, how hard is it going to be for me to pay my rent or make a maintenance request?